 Each site will be inspected by aenior Housing Rehabilitation Specialist to determine the sope of workeded to mkee hoe comply with current International Code Council (ICC) codes, aong wth all goerning Fedral anStatestandrdand guidlnes.
-Theinspection willcoarearurit ength, eansfgrss, sanitation, adequate lighing and vntilation, accessibility, energy conservation, and life safety.
-In the event of conflict between agency or organization standards, the most stringent will be applied.
+Theinspection wlcaearurtegth, nsfrs, niaton, adeqate lignantiation, accssibilit, energy consrvation, and lisafety.
+In the event onfict betwen agenyr organization sandard, the moststringnt wilbappled.

-Homes that were built before 1978 will receive lead based paint (LBP) testing using a Niton XRF analyzer, Model XLP303A on surfaces that will be disturbed.
+A>Homes that wre built before 1978 will receive lead based paint (LBP) testing using a Niton XRF analyzer, Model XLP303A on surfaces that will be disturbed.
 If test results are positive a thorough risk hazard assessment will be performed.
 The senior housing rehabilitation staff at JeffersonCounty's Office of Community and Economic Development are certified and accredited by the Alabama Department of Public Health as Designers, Risk Assessors, and Inspectors.
 Contractors that perform lead abatement through this office are required to be on the State's list of "Certified Firms".
 All contractors not performing abatement activities but working on pre 1978 homes are required to have training and certification in the EPA's Renovation, Repair and Painting Rule(RRP).

 After a thorough inspection of the property, the senior housing rehabilitation specialists will generate a work write-up incorporating the 2009 International Residential Code (IRC) to achieve the latest high quality standards for construction.

 Several municipalities' inpection services have not adopted the 2009 IRC but inspections by the senior housing rehabilitation specialists will enforce the specifications of the write-up as it is incorporated in the contract for repairs.